CodeChefVIT/resources/Frontend/REACT-NATIVE.md

 ## Topics to Cover :books:

 We recommend [this youtube tutorial](https://www.youtube.com/watch?v=qSRrxpdMpVc) for getting started with the basics.
-And after this, if you want to even more into the details of React Native, we recommend [this Udemy course](https://www.udemy.com/course/the-complete-react-native-and-redux-course/).
+And after this, if you want to take a deeper dive into React Native, we recommend [this Udemy course](https://www.udemy.com/course/the-complete-react-native-and-redux-course/).

 The following topics should be covered: